1999-srv/HighestSale/README_SQL.md

 **Overview**
 This SQL script performs the following steps:

-1)Extracts the year and month from the ModifiedDate column.
+1) Extracts the year and month from the ModifiedDate column.

-2)cGroups the data by year and month to calculate the highest sales (LineTotal) per month.
+2) Groups the data by year and month to calculate the highest sales (LineTotal) per month.

 3) Uses a window function to rank and identify the top sale for each month.
 4) Displays the highest sale for each year and month, ordered chronologically.